-The 2 hospitality supply buying methods
+The two hospitality supply buying methods

 Some hoteliers may regularly order from the same supplier.
 Because they have complete trust in their hotel supplier, they may use a very informal buying method.
 For example, some customers at hotels4humanity.com call in their orders.
-Our customer service team makes an order without inquiring about purchase pricing, knowing that all our product prices are online, and we offer full transparency.
+Our customer service team makes an order without inquiring about purchase pricing, knowing that all our product prices are online, and we offer complete transparency.

 Using invoices via email or pdf is very useful for hotels, Inns, and VRBOs, which require practical yet straightforward record-keeping.
-By contrast, large casinos and resorts may make use of a formalized purchase ordering system.
+By contrast, large casinos and resorts may use a formalized purchase ordering system.
 Some necessary procedures are listed below in many formal hotel supply purchasing.

 - Large suppliers will use a "request for price quotation" (RFP).
 Frequently, the RFP form gets created as the purchase order for the successful supplier.